1919 South Wales race riots

 The 1919 South Wales race riots took place in the docks area of Newport and Barry, South Wales, as well as the Butetown district of Cardiff over a number of days in June 1919.
 Four men were killed during the disturbances.
-Similar riots took place in Glasgow, Liverpool and other parts of England.
+Similar riots took place in other parts of Britain that year, including Glasgow and Liverpool.

 Background

 The port towns of South Wales had attracted settlers from all over the world during the heyday of the docks in the latter decades of the 19th century.
 By 1911 the proportion of Cardiff's population that was black or Asian was second in the UK to London though, at around 700, the number was quite small and confined to the dock areas.
 Wages in the docks could be undercut by employing foreign men at a lower rate.
-The Cardiff Seaman's Strike in June 1911 had become focused on Chinese sailors, with violence breaking out one afternoon resulting in all of Cardiff's Chinese launderies being smashed up.
+The Cardiff Seamen's Strike in June 1911 had become focused on Chinese sailors, with violence breaking out one afternoon resulting in all of Cardiff's Chinese launderies being smashed up.

 The numbers of non-white settlers was augmented when soldiers and sailors were discharged from service in World War I, increasing the numbers of African, Arab and Asian residents even further.
 Trade on the docks picked up slowly, but not quickly enough to absorb everyone who had been demobbed from the war.
 Preference in employment was given to white men, though there were still many without work.
 There was also a housing shortage, compounded by resentment against non-whites who had bought houses and filled them with lodgers.
 There was also an antipathy towards non-whites who had married local white women (non-whites were almost entirely men at the time).

 Tensions erupted into riots in Glasgow, Scotland in January 1919, followed by port towns and cities in England, such as London, South Shields, Hull, and Liverpool in the first half of the year.